lukasdula/lab-03-GNS3-OSPF-VLAN-DHCP/README.md

 ## **Author's Note**

 This was my first attempt at creating a DHCP server on Xubuntu.
 The setup was more advanced than in previous labs and required careful coordination between OSPF, VLANs, and the DHCP relay.
-When the network finally came online and all VLANs started receiving their IP addresses correctly, it was a great feeling to see everything working as it should.
+When the network finally became fully functional and all VLANs started receiving their IP addresses correctly, it was a great feeling to see everything working as it should.

 ---